Hube2/acf-options-page-adder/README.md

 Requires ACF-Pro

-Can also be used with ACF4 and the Options Page Addon.
-For anyone that's following this, I am going to be removing compatability with ACF4.
+**For anyone that's following this, or using it.
+I have removed support for ACF 4.
+I have also corrected a slug error that makes it not backwards compatible with any previous version.
+Updating to version 2.0.0 will likely mean that any ACF field groups you had associated with options pages will no longer be associated with them and you will need to go into your field groups and reset the location rules.**